|

 Non-Profit Scores 192% Increase in ROI using RFM Model

-Predictive marketing is proactive, meaning you predict the likelihood of future events based on customer models, where each customer is given a "score."
+"score."
 These scores rank customers against each other for likelihood to respond, to defect from your business, to become a high value customer, and so forth.

-Don't get nervous about the word "model"; it's not some kind of black box thing you can't understand.
-If you can use a spreadsheet (or write some simple code), you can create these customer scores using a model called RFM.
+If you can use a spreadsheet (or write some simple code), you can create these customer scores using a

+model called RFM.
 Why are scores important?
 Three reasons:

-RFM Scores tell you which customers are drifting away, getting ready to leave you, and determine whether it will be profitable for you to act to try and keep the customer
+RFM Scores tell you which customers are drifting away, getting ready to leave you, and determine whether it will be profitable for you to act to try and keep the customer RFM Scores tell you what best customers like and what they don't like

 RFM Scores tell you how to make more money by allocating resources where you will drive the most profitable activity

-More Details On RFM
+Details On RFM

-Advanced Data-Driven Marketing Toolkit
+Advanced Data-Driven Marketing

-Chapter 21 Customer LifeCycles: Scores Over Time
+Chapter 20 Customer Characteristics & Multiple Scores Chapter 21 Customer LifeCycles: Scores Over Time

 Chapter 22 Customer LifeCycle Grids: